rook/rook/Documentation/CRDs/Object-Storage/ceph-object-store-crd.md

 ## Auth Settings

-The `auth`-section allows the configuration of authentication providers.
+The `auth`-section allows the configuration of authentication providers in addition to the regular authentication mechanism.

 Currently only OpenStack Keystone is supported.